drduh/macOS-Security-and-Privacy-Guide/README.md

 # First boot

-When macOS first starts, you will be greeted by **Setup Assistant**.
+When macOS starts for the first time, **Setup Assistant** requires the creation of a primary account.

-When creating the primary user account, set a [strong password](https://www.eff.org/dice) without a hint.
+Set a [strong password](https://www.eff.org/dice) without a hint.

-If a real name is used during setup, be aware that it may be used in the computer name and local hostname (for example, *John Appleseed's MacBook*), which can appear on networks.
+Avoid using personally-identifiable names, as the respective system attributes (such as *John Appleseed's MacBook*) appear on networks.

-Both should be verified and updated as needed in **System Settings > About** or with the following commands after installation:
+The system name can be configured in **System Settings > About** or with the following commands:

 ```bash
 sudo scutil --set ComputerName MacBook